my-language-skills/all-in-one-metadata/README.md

 </div>
 ```
 ### Breaking Changes:
 - Everytime you change the $slug of the fields, the data will be gone and you need to fill it again.
-The previous data still remains saved in the database.
+The previous data still remains saved in the database.So we need to change the names once and for all, and then keep them that way to avoid deleting people's information

 ## Credits